softworkz/emby-wiki/Creating-Api-Endpoints.md

 The Api and ApiMember attributes, as well as IReturn are all optional.
 They only serve to improve documentation.

 ## Advanced Options
 If you need http compression, response caching, or the ability to set custom response headers, extend your Service to implement **IHasResultFactory**.
 This will add a ResultFactory property to your service.

-You can then call ResultFactory.GetResult, or some of the other more advanced result methods.
+The following are some of the methods available:

+### GetResult
+Gets a result object with the ability to specify a content type and response headers.

+### GetOptimizedResult
+Similar to GetResult, except that http compression is applied if the client supports it.

+### GetOptimizedResultUsingCache
+Similar to GetOptimizedResult, except that http caching headers will also be specified.
+You'll have to supply a function delegate to generate the response when the cache is not utilized.

+### ThrowError
+Throws an error with a specific response code and message.